 Building Type: This field is filled out automatically and referenced from the CF1R.

-Project Scope: This field is filled out automatically and referenced from the CF1R.

 Total Kitchen Floor Area: Enter the total floor area for an enclosed kitchen or N/A for a non-enclosed kitchen.

 Kitchen Average Ceiling Height: Enter the kitchen ceiling height for an enclosed kitchen or N/A for a non-enclosed kitchen.